Levers of Change

 The human rights lever of change aims to help ensure that human rights and law play a central role in all Summit efforts and the outcomes.
-The Special Rapporteur on the Right to Food will help bring a systematic understanding of the existing policy instruments, legal frameworks, resolutions and treaties that are relevant to the Summit’s efforts.
+It will help bring a systematic understanding of the existing policy instruments, legal frameworks, resolutions and treaties that are relevant to the Summit’s efforts.
 The Summit’s work on human rights will focus on action and implementation, and on identifying new ways to build upon the foundations of multilateralism and human rights.

 The finance community will work with Action Tracks on areas including assessing investment needs, creating incentives, identifying solutions that address inclusion, and managing risk.
 Across all Action Tracks, the objectives of the Summit’s finance work are to leverage substantial resources, de-risk innovations, accelerate change and mobilize private capital, including from financial institutions, business and consumers.
 The finance community further identified specific questions and issues to be brought into discussions for each Action Track, and especially when participants are shaping solutions.